partheus/blog/README.md

 1. Clone repo
 2. Add new folder, index.md
+3. In the blog folder, run:
+            "gatsby build", localhost:8000
-3. Change contents of index.md, add date
+4. Change contents of index.md, add date
-4. In the blog folder, run:
+5. In the blog folder, run:
-            "gatsby build"
+            "gatsby serve" to see demo site
             "npm run deploy"
-5. git pull and then push origin
+6. git pull and then push origin